Elle-WANG/dyspectra/README.md

 The scripts will automatically calculate the rms level (the standard deviation of imagary component), and plot the cmap in 1 sigma level.
 You can specify different rms level to generate the plot `--clim 0.2`

+The scripts will automatically show the figures during processing.
+You can use `--noshow` to drop them out.

 ## Output files